Measurement compatibility in multiparameter quantum interferometry: Appendix

-and when one minimizes Eq.\,\ref{reform} i.e., along with the second term $\lVert \sqrt{W}\mathrm{Im}Z(\vec{X})\sqrt{W}\rVert_{1}$, the contribution due to the fundamental incompatibility is revealed.
+After performing the full minimization in Eq.\,\ref{eqn:reform} i.e., involving both $\mathrm{Re}(Z(\vec{X}))$ and $\mathrm{Im}(Z(\vec{X}))$, the contribution due to the fundamental incompatibility is revealed.
 Thus, it is evident that the imaginary part of $Z(\vec{X})$ contains information about the fundamental incompatibility.